 The Texas Heart Institute is a world leader in the development, testing and application of heart assist devices.
 Our goal for the surgical research conducted here is to develop and determine the best assist device to use for each individual patient.
 Devices may be referred to as mechanical assist devices, ventricular assist devices (VAD), left ventricular assist devices (LVAD), total artificial hearts (TAH), or simply heart pumps.

-The adjacent list describes devices currently in use at THI as well as those of historical interest.
+The adjacent list describes devices currently in use at THI as well as those of historical interest and those in the research and development stages.

 Heart assist devices in the news: